adobe-fonts/source-han-code-jp/README.md

 ### Building all fonts

 For convenience, a shell script named `commands.sh` is provided in the root directory.
-It builds all OTFs and the OTC, and can be executed by entering the following command :
+It builds all OTF and the OTC fonts, and can be executed by entering the following command :

 ```sh
 $ ./commands.sh